 (Above) Renovation by Sweeten general contractor Mike in Chicago

-Your living space is not confined to the inside of your home.
-Beyond the walls and windows of your home lies a paradise of fresh air, natural light, plants, and flowers—your backyard or side yard.
+You don’t need to confine your living space to the inside of your home.
+Your backyard or side yard offers a paradise of fresh air, natural light, plants, and flowers.
 The best way to tie these two living spaces is with an outdoor deck.

-Think of a deck as the perfect segue from inside to outside.
-A deck elevates users from the ground and provides a unique vantage point to your property and beyond.
+Think of a deck as the perfect connection from inside to outside.
+A deck elevates users from the ground and provides a unique view of your property and beyond.
 Decks also can be a centerpiece of outdoor social life, a gathering place for barbecues, parties, or even restful solitude.

 “Decks are a great way to add space to your property,” said Sweeten general contractor Chris.
 “By extending your outdoor living seasons, they basically make your home larger.”
 Sweeten, a free renovation platform that matches homeowners with licensed general contractors and tracks their projects, explains what you need to know about building or renovating an outdoor deck.